 There have been a lot of bans - is alcohol on sale?

 Yes.
-You can now buy your wine online (or in a shop) and enjoy it straight away as the alcohol ban has been lifted and licenced shops are allowed to sell alcohol daily (except during the Easter weekend)!
+You can now buy your wine online (or in a shop) and enjoy it straight away.
+However there are now limited on alcohol sales from retail outlets with sales allowed 10:00-18:00 Mon to Thu only.
 Investing in some wine, craft spirits or craft beer from a local producer is a good way to help support the craft drinks industry who have been hit particularly hard during this crisis.
 Here's a look at independent shops and craft producers where you can order booze online.

 Are South Africans being vaccinated?
 What is the strategy?